-All in all, they can now expect to have a $1.8 to $1.9 million retirement fund when they sell their business and take advantage of the small business retirement rules to maximize their final superannuation balance.
+After implementing the above, and carrying this plan through to retirement, Ben and Sarah can now expect to have a $1.8 to $1.9 million retirement fund when they sell their business and take advantage of the small business retirement rules to maximise their final superannuation balance.

 Based on a conservative return of 4.75% per annum in retirement, they would be able to draw down $90,000 per annum in retirement until around 85 years of age and then $60,000 per annum thereafter.

-This case study reveals an important truth.
-One of the biggest obstacles to our clients getting the most from their money are the unknown unknowns.
+This case study reveals an important truth: One of the biggest obstacles to people getting the most from their money are the unknown unknowns.
 Most people do not have time to research the fine details of finance.